nicolasbarra/iRallyProject/README.md

 ## Repository File Structure
 ### iRally Folder
 Contains the iRally Android application
-### irallyreactapp
+### irallyreactapp Folder
 Contains the iRally React web app
-### irallyserver
+### irallyserver Folder
-Contains the iRally Node server which connects to a MongoDB Atlas database and Amazon S3 buckets for image storage.
+Contains the iRally Node server which connects to a MongoDB Atlas database and Amazon S3 buckets for image storage